fverdugo/XM_40017/docs/src/getting_started_with_julia.md

 julia> include("hello.jl")
 ```

+!!! warning
-\warn{ Make sure that the file `"hello.jl"` is located in the current working directory of your Julia session.
+    Make sure that the file `"hello.jl"` is located in the current working directory of your Julia session.
 You can query the current directory with function `pwd()`.
 You can change to another directory with function `cd()` if needed.
-Also, make sure that the file extension is `.jl`.}
+Also, make sure that the file extension is `.jl`.

 The recommended way of running Julia code is using the REPL as we did.
 But it is also possible to run code directly from the system command line.
-To this end, open a terminal and call Julia followed buy the path to the file containing the code you want to execute.
+To this end, open a terminal and call Julia followed by the path to the file containing the code you want to execute.

 ```
 $ julia hello.jl
 ```

-Previous line assumes that you have Julia properly installed in the system and that is usable from the terminal.
+The previous line assumes that you have Julia properly installed in the system and that it's usable from the terminal.
 In UNIX systems (Linux and Mac), the Julia binary needs to be in one of the directories listed in the `PATH` environment variable.
 To check that Julia is properly installed, you can use

 ```
 $ julia --version